mendix/docs/content/refguide/call-web-service-action.md

 ### 2.4 Use Timeout on Request

 This can be used to throw an exception when the web service takes too long to respond after connecting.
 After a set amount of time, an exception will be thrown and the microflow will roll back or go into your custom error handler.
-Note that this does not change the connection timeout.

-_Default value:_ No
+_Default value:_ Yes

+{{% alert type="info" %}}
+The default value is _Yes_ since version 8.5.0.
+In earlier versions, the default value was _No_.
+{{% /alert %}}

 ### 2.5 Timeout

 **Timeout** specifies the timeout value in seconds.

-_Default value:_ 30
+_Default value:_ 300

+{{% alert type="info" %}}
+The default value is _30_ since version 8.5.0.
+In earlier versions, the default value was _30_
+{{% /alert %}}

 ### 2.6 Validate Against WSDL